kehantan/labbook/docs/buffers_solutions/phosphate_buffer_saline.rst

     To dilute 10x D-PBS to 1x

 #.
-Filter with 0.22 :math:`\mu`\ m filter using syringe into a new 50 mL centrifuge tube.
+Filter with 0.22 um filter using syringe into a new 50 mL centrifuge tube.
 #.
 Label the centrifuge tube.

     Label example: :code:`1x PBS, name initials, date prepared`

 #.
-Store at bench.
+Seal with parafilm and store at bench.